 The elements of cooperation and participation are defined as being part of the urban planning process.
 In zoning, the various plans at different levels each have at least one commenting period for the residents to express their opinion.
 In many cases, there are multiple opportunities to exercise influence as the planning process moves forward.

 “Zoning starts with a participation and assessment scheme, which is the first opportunity to influence things.
 The second opportunity to exercise influence usually occurs before the plan is submitted to the city council.
 The decision-makers are informed of all of the feedback submitted by the residents through the official channels.
 In addition, events are held for most projects to allow people to meet with those who prepared the plan and to hear from them, ask them questions and discuss issues with them directly,” Wiksten adds.

 It is often the case that the desire to exercise influence only emerges when construction has already started, and that is too late.
 According to Wiksten, the problem is that the decisions are made at an earlier stage, so anyone wishing to exercise influence on the process should do so during the zoning phase.

 “The stage of creating the local detailed plan is usually a good time to exercise influence but, sometimes, even that can be too late if the major decisions have already been made in the local master plan that looks several decades ahead.”

 In the Tampere Tramway project, the local residents have had the opportunity to exercise influence in various ways in addition to the cooperation and participation involved in the planning process.
 For example, the red colour scheme of the tram cars was decided by a vote.
 The Tampere Tramway project has involved a great deal of interaction and that has produced good results.

 “Extensive negotiations were held with brick-and-mortar retailers, for example, on how they can carry on their business during the construction work.
-Now that the renovation has been completed, the feedback has been very positive,” Simonen concludes.
+When the renovation was completed, the feedback was very positive,” Simonen concludes.